MatchOvO/param-validator.js/README.md

 console.log( validator.test(data1) ) // true
 console.log( validator.test(data2) ) // true
 ```
-> When a param specify more than one type,such as { type: [Number,Array] } It is not suggested to use the special config that is written below.
+> When a param specify more than one type,such as { type: [ Number, Array ] }
-> If you read the source code which is easy, and understand how it works, I will suggest you to use the special config below to help improve your project
+> You also can use the option blow.
 * #### String
     * `range`: `Array | val`
         * The specific value the param can be, you can provide an Array or single value